preciofishbone/OmniaDocsG2/release-notes/5/index.rst

 Page Lifecycle Improvements
 -----------------------------------------

 It is now possible for an editor to hide pages.
-This can be used to temporary unpublish a page or to prepare a new part of the content structure before it goes live.
+This can be used to temporary unpublish a page or to prepare a new part of the intranet content structure before it goes live.

 .. image:: page-lifecycle-hide.png